GoDzM4TT3O/dotfiles/README.md

 - Caps color: turns the screen bright red to alert the user that caps lock is on

 - Message: include a custom message; with my custom build you can see when the screen was locked & a random quote, using fortune.

-You also need to install fortune, or you can modify the [i3config](https://github.com/GoDzM4TT3O/dotfiles/blob/master/.config/i3/config#L61) file.
-You can install fortune using [these instructions](https://github.com/GoDzM4TT3O/dotfiles/tree/master/slock).

-Alternatively, you can use LightDM or i3lock as a screen locker, instead of Slock, if you don't like Slock.

 To install Slock, run: